chriskahdian/chattapp/README.md

 # ChatApp

-## built with
-Expo, Firebase, React Native
+Built with Expo, Firebase, React Native

 # Description
 Users can sign in to a chat room, and send message, pictures, and location.